barbazul/1kfa/mod_guide_gm.md

 they make decisions, you will be able to quickly make calls about how they react to the player-characters' actions.

-A good villain often represents a mirror image or "shadow-self" of the story's heroes, with the thematic difference being that the villain stays constant, rejecting the change that a hero must accept to truly be a hero.
+A meaningful villain often represents a mirror image or "shadow-self" of the story's heroes, with the thematic difference being that the villain stays constant, rejecting the change that a hero must accept to truly be a hero.